 How hard is the MBLEx, really?
 The good news is that the content on the MBLEx is not objectively hard.
 There are no complicated mathematical calculations, minimal critical thinking skills, and no essays to write.
 However, many massage therapists still struggle to pass.
 One of the main reasons that the MBLEx is difficult for so many test candidates is the large total volume of content covered on the massage exam.
 The body of knowledge and possible questions in the anatomy & physiology section alone is enormous, yet it only represents only 11% of the MBLEx.

 What is the MBLEx pass rate?
-According to the Federation of State Massage Therapy Boards (FSMTB), 73.4% of MBLEx candidates passed the massage exam on their first attempt.
-This is according to the FSMTB’s most recent Annual Report, which analyzed the MBLEx pass rate from July 2018 – June 2019.
+According to the Federation of State Massage Therapy Boards (FSMTB), 73% of MBLEx candidates passed the massage exam on their first attempt.
+This is according to the FSMTB’s most recent Annual Report, which analyzed the MBLEx pass rate in 2022.

-The report went on to say that of those candidates that initially failed the massage exam and made a repeated attempt, only 40% passed the MBLEx on their second try.
+The previous FSMTB report stated that of those candidates who initially failed the massage exam and made a repeated attempt, only 40% passed the MBLEx on their second try.
 Let’s look into how hard is the MBLEx, and what you can do to increase your chance of passing.

 Why is the MBLEx so hard?